 XLIFF allows grouping of certain elements into named groups.
 A named group is simply a grouping element with a name attribute.
 These named groups can be interspersed throughout the file with information designed for specific purposes.
 Using XML processing instructions different actions can be performed with specific named groups.
-The named group elements are context-group, <count-group> and <prop-group> (deprecated).
+The named group elements are <context-group>, <count-group> and and group (deprecated).